jackmcgaughey/reddit-meme-generator/README.md

   - Browse guitar-specific subreddits
   - Generate memes with AI-created jokes about specific bands
   - Search for guitar-related content
+  - Generate genre-specific memes with unique personality for each music genre
+- **Music Genre Meme Generator**:
+  - Create memes with genre-specific humor and cultural references
+  - Supported genres include 60s rock, jazz, 90s rock, rave, and 2010s pop
+  - Each genre has a unique AI personality and style
+  - Search for genre-related images automatically

 ## Requirements